cirruslabs/cirrus-cli/PERSISTENT-WORKERS.md

 #### Restricting possible isolation environments

-By default, Persistent Workers allows running tasks with any isolations, which is roughly equivalent to the following configuration:
+By default, Persistent Worker allows running tasks with [any isolations](#isolation), which is roughly equivalent to the following configuration:

 ```yaml
 security: